 While a light therapy clock isn’t a treatment for SAD, it may make getting up in the morning less painful for people who have been diagnosed with the disorder.
 And for the rest of us, these clocks provide a wonderful way to wake up without a bad case of the winter morning grumps.

 There are various options, each offering slightly different variations on the same theme – all allow you to adjust the light from soft to stronger for your wake-up alarm, some also have a sunset setting so that light gradually reduces as you get ready for sleep, and they offer various colours (such as warm white, green and red), as well as alarm sounds such as bird song or ocean waves to help create a natural feeling of wakefulness.
-Try the Lumie Bodyclock (£54.99); Philips Wake-Up Light (£59.98), and Amir Wake-up Alarm (£19.99).
+Try the Lumie Bodyclock or the Philips Wake-Up Light.